tamiegf/Db2017/Db2017_Phase2/README.md

 The user will be able to browse categories for resoursece, search for specific items, specify who is supplying items, and who needs the items.

-The application manages data from six tables:
+The application manages data from eleven tables:
 1. User- The person who either is the administrator of the database system, a person who needs resources or a person who supplies resources
 2. Request- The requests made by a user for one or more resources.
 3. Resources- Resources that are being requested and shows the availability of the requested resources